The Future of Virtual Reality in Business

 Let’s take a step back.
 What exactly do the terms virtual reality, augmented reality, and mixed reality mean?
 We’ll dive into specifics like virtual reality in business, but here’s a starting point.

-Augmented reality (AR): Augmented reality is the integration of digital information with the user’s environment in real time.
+Augmented reality (AR): The origin of the word augmented is augment, which means to add something.
+Augmented reality is the integration of digital overlays with the user’s environment in real-time.
 Unlike virtual reality, which creates a totally artificial environment, augmented reality uses the existing environment and overlays new information on top of it.

 Mixed reality (MR): Also referred to as hybrid reality, mixed reality augments the real world with virtual objects that aim to look as if they are really placed within that world.
 The above photo of the man and the fish are a good example.